Ash-a9236/JAVA_MANS/01_METHODS.md

 As you could see in the last example, when something goes wrong with your code during <span style="color: var(--highlight)">runtime</span>, <span style="color: var(--highlight)">the code will complelty stop and throw an exception</span>.

+Console errors are informations about how, where and why the error happen.

 <span style="color: var(--highlight)">Exception</span> are the way that your IDE shows you an error.
 They show :
 * the <span style="color: var(--highlight)">type</span> of error
 * <span style="color: var(--highlight)">where</span> the error happen